 Amend(0)

-In manufacturing organizations, there will be a dress code to maintain safety while handling or operating machines and equipment.
-If you have employees going out for client calls, or clients visiting your place, it is then better that those sections of employees be formally dressed.
-Gone are the days when people working in the IT industry were wearing all kinds of dresses (of course with certain limitations!).
-These days even IT professionals have been asked to be a little more serious in dressing because 'seriousness in dressing begets seriousness in business and attitude'!
-Further, weather conditions prevailing in a particular part of the country or world play a crucial role.
+In manufacturing organizations, there is often a dress code to maintain safety while handling or operating machines and equipment.
+If you have employees going out for client calls or clients visiting your place, it is advisable for those sections of employees to be formally dressed.
+Gone are the days when people working in the IT industry wore all kinds of dresses (of course, with certain limitations!).
+These days, even IT professionals are asked to be a little more serious in dressing because "seriousness in dressing begets seriousness in business and attitude"!
+Furthermore, weather conditions prevailing in a particular part of the country or world play a crucial role.

 Best wishes